Fungal Diversity and Aflatoxin Profile in Camellia sinensis: An In-Depth Analysis of Mycological and Mycotoxicological Aspects

 Research Scientist,Center for Microbiology Research.
 Mycology Unit

-Hannah Njeri, Ms, Kenya Medical Research Intitute
+Hannah Njeri, Mycology Division, Centre for Microbiology Research, Kenya Medical Research Institute, Kenya.

 Laboratory Analyst, Centre for Microbiology Research, Mycology Unit

-Christine Bii, Dr., Kenya Medical Research Intitute
+Christine Bii, Mycology Division, Centre for Microbiology Research, Kenya Medical Research Institute, Kenya.

 Senior Principal Research Scientist, Centre for Microbiology Research